-Weems Botts Museum - Dumfries VA Real Haunt
+Weems Botts Museum - Real Dumfries Haunt

 The house originally served as the vestry for the Quantico Church.
 The museum was restored by Historic Dumfries, Inc. in 1975 as part of a bicentennial U.S. restoration project.
 A gazebo was also built during the bicentennial to commemorate William Grayson, one of Prince William County's most respected citizens.

 The museum includes the landmark Weems–Botts House on the corner of Duke Street and Cameron Street and the Weems–Botts Museum Annex on 3944 Cameron Street.
 The museum shows the history of Dumfries, Virginia's oldest chartered town, and two people who lived in the house: Mason Locke "Parson" Weems, and attorney Benjamin Botts.